The New Standard For Recovery

 St. Gregory Recovery Center has a chapel at our facility that is available for private prayer and reflection.
 This quiet and prayerful space is open 24/7 and offers guests the opportunity to spend private time in prayer and reflection.
 This space has been consecrated and set aside for such prayer and reflection.

-St. Gregory Recovery Center has strong Catholic roots, and out of respect for these roots, we also make the sacraments of Reconciliation and the Eucharist available to our guests.
+St. Gregory Recovery Center has strong faith-based roots, and out of respect for these roots, we also make the sacraments of Reconciliation and the Eucharist available to our guests.
 These sacraments are not required of our guests, but the opportunity is present and available for anyone who wishes to participate.